jlord/sheetsee.js/readme.md

 | **sheetsee-maps**   | For making maps with your point, line or polygon spreadsheet data.
 Built on Mapbox.js.              | [Doc](./docs/sheetsee-maps.md)   |
 | **sheetsee-charts** | Includes 3 basic d3 charts: bar, line and pie.
 You can also [use your own](docs/custom-charts.md).  | [Doc](./docs/sheetsee-charts.md) |

+## Spreadsheets!?

+Google Spreadsheets can be used as simple and collaborative databases, they make getting a data driven site going much easier than traditional databases.
+Read more about using spreadsheets for databases [here](./docs/basics.md).

 ## In the Wild